 With a title like FAGS IN THE FAST LANE, you know this is not a film for everyone, especially the easily offended and the homophobic.
-An incredibly over the top love letter to both vintage Ozploitation and the gay camp theater that THE ROCKY HORROR PICTURE SHOW sprang from.
+An incredibly over the top love letter to both vintage Ozploitation and the gay camp theatre that THE ROCKY HORROR PICTURE SHOW sprang from.
 The result is loads of good laughs and very little good taste.

 Just how over the top is FAGS IN THE FAST LANE?
 The official synopsis should give you an idea.